Southern California wildfires trigger mass destruction, hurting families, economy

 Why have California’s wildfires been so destructive recently?

-“These wildfires in Southern California are like anywhere else in the West,” Peterson said.
+“These wildfires in Southern California are unlike anywhere else in the West,” Peterson said.
 And this year in particular, that’s primarily because of the Santa Ana winds.

 Indeed, “the fires that occur in Southern California in the fall and winter are unique,” Peterson said.